jonathan-laurent/AlphaZero.jl/docs/src/index.md

 features a _random_ baseline, along with a _greedy_ baseline that does not appear to be significantly stronger.

-`AlphaZero.jl` is designed to be as simple as those implementations.
+`AlphaZero.jl` is designed to be as simple as those Python implementations.
 In addition, it is about two orders of magnitude faster, making it possible to solve nontrivial games on a standard desktop computer with a GPU.
 This gain comes mostly from two sources: